andikleen/pmu-tools/README.md

 * New jevents library to resolve event lists from C (3/28/2014)
 * ucevent now supports Xeon E5/E7 v2 (IvyBridge Server) (old news)
 * toplev now supports power measurements with --power.
+* toplev now supports some Linux software metrics with --sw.
+The trace point based events may require running as root.

 # All features: